 Eventually on September 22, the cardinals, fearing a prolonged conclave would lead to increased external pressures, ended the stalemate and voted for Cardinal Francesco Todeschini Piccolomini, nephew of Pope Pius II (see a page on this pope), who for this reason called himself Pius III.
 During the controversial pontificate of Alexander VI, Cardinal Todeschini Piccolomini had preferred to stay away from Rome and devote himself to embellishing Siena, where he usually resided, and the family fief of Pienza.

-Libreria Piccolomini - Pius II introduces Emperor Frederick III to Princess Eleanor of Portugal - Column celebrating the event outside Porta Camollia
+Libreria Piccolomini: (left) Pope Pius II introduces Emperor Frederick III to Princess Eleanor of Portugal; (right) Column celebrating the event outside Porta Camollia

 He donated to the Cathedral of Siena the library of his uncle and he financed the construction of a hall, where the precious volumes would be displayed.